Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Bayesian test

 We present six relevant mock-ups and find that the experimental samples are more likely from the driven thermalized sampler (ideal sampler) rather than all these mock-up samplers for varied sizes of the system (see Fig. \ref{fig:BayandCon}(a)).
 After dozens of samples, the likelihoods converge to unity, ruling out the mock-ups.
-To gain further information about the likelihood, we introduce the confidence of the Bayesian test $\Delta \mathcal{B} (\mathrm{ideal},\mathrm{mk})_{n} = \log \left[ \prod_i^{n} P_{\mathrm{ideal}}(S_i)/\prod_i^{n} P_{\mathrm{mk}}(S_i)\right]$, which is positive if the samples are more likely generated from the ideal sampler.
+To gain further information about the likelihood, we introduce the confidence of the Bayesian test $\Delta \mathcal{B} (\mathrm{ideal},\mathrm{mk})_{n} = \log \left[ \prod_{i=1}^{n} P_{\mathrm{ideal}}(s_i)/\prod_{i=1}^{n} P_{\mathrm{mk}}(s_i)\right]/n$, which is positive if the samples are more likely generated from the ideal sampler.
 For all the mock-ups, the confidences are positive in the classical verifiable regime of up to $L=20$, $N_b=10$.
+Note that for (20,10) system we have two realizations starting from each end of the chain to cover all the 32 sites.
+The two displaced patches help accounting for the inhomogeneity of the 32-site system induced by the lattice potentials.
 We extrapolate the confidences to the advantage regime of 32 sites (Fig. \ref{fig:BayandCon}(b)) and find that the confidences are positive, inferring that the samples are more likely from the driven thermalized phase.
 Using Schr\"odinger evolution (SE) algorithm, it would take 2 months to obtain the confidence of the samples in the $L=32$, $N_b=20$ system on \textit{Hanhai20} clusters (28,800 cores, 138 terabytes) at USTC if the memory resources are sufficient.
-Even in the currently available fastest supercomputer, \textit{Frontier}, the task of obtaining a sample would take 2,500 seconds.
-The quantum speedup on the sampling task is 5-fold compared to the \textit{Frontier} supercomputer.
+Even in the currently available fastest supercomputer, \textit{Frontier}, the task of obtaining a sample would take more than 2,500 seconds, yielding a quantum speedup of 5-fold compared to the \textit{Frontier} supercomputer.
+Extending to the two-leg ladder system of up to $L= 64$, $N_b=20$, the quantum speedup will grow by at least 3 orders of magnitude even taking the infidelities of the experimental data into account.
 Although the quantum advantage demonstrated here is moderate and there are possible improvements of classical algorithms to reduce the cost in the future, we still expect that the quantum-classical gap will be enlarged consistently by upgrades of larger quantum processors. \\